 2. Noting Attendance

 Here is where plenty of homeschool parents go awol.
 Just because a child is learning from home doesn’t mean attendance doesn’t matter.
 Create an attendance log and document 180 days.
 That is how long a traditional in-class school year lasts.
 Check off attendance once a day in your teacher planner or calendar.
+You will also find specific homeschool planners that help you to keep track of records.
 This is also a great place to keep track of which subjects are being taught on a given day.
 Keep in mind that some homeschool laws will also keep records on just how many hours per day are being dedicated to homeschooling.
 Keep that information with your attendance records.
 Eventually, store your attendance records in a binder labeled “attendance” with the school year noted clearly.

 3. Lesson Plans/Journaling